thirdrocktechno/directus-extension-chatgpt/README.md

 - Click DirectusGPT plugin in plugin section of the sidebar.
 - Enable the collection type on which you want to provide the AI search within the ChatBot.
 - Click on the **WIDGET** tab and configure ChatBot content from the sub-tab **CONTENT** & UI from the sub-tab **APPEARANCE** according to your needs.
-- Click on **Update** button to save the changes and then Click on **Refresh Data** to sync data from directus to the vectordb ( this will create an embeddings of your content and save it for finding the similarities. )
+- Click on **Update** button to save the changes and then Click on **Refresh Data** to sync data from Directus to the vectordb ( this will create an embeddings of your content and save it for finding the similarities. )
 - Click on the Sub-tab **SCRIPT** of the same Widget tab and update frontend & backend URL the save config again by clicking on the **Update** button again.
 - Copy the show script and paste it in your frontend to show the ChatBot for integrating an AI ChatBot.